Asqatasun/Asqatasun/How-to-create-your-own-referential.md

  1. In the `<generator.dataFile>` tag, set the absolute path to your CSV file.
  1. In the `<generator.delimiter>` is optional.
 Set the character who's delimite each CSV columns.
 (Default, the delimiter is set with semicolon `;` character.
  1. In the `<generator.refDescriptor>` is optional, if you have an URL page that describe your referential, set this url between refDescriptor tag.
+1. Build this project (referentiel-context-creator).

+Your referential is now ready to implement what you need !